piafle3005/group3/use-cases/use-case-11.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the cities in a given district.
+The report is not produced, and we didn't get the requested information about the top N populated cities in the world.

 ### Primary Actor